gone888/meet/README.md

 > Scenario 3: User can select a city from the suggested list.

-- Given user was typing "Berlin" in the city textbox AND the list of suggested cities is showing;
+- Given user was typing “Berlin” in the city textbox
+- And the list of suggested cities is showing;
-- When the user selects a city (e.g., "Berlin, Germany") from the list;
+- When the user selects a city (e.g., “Berlin, Germany”) from the list;
-- Then their city should be changed to that city (i.e., "Berlin, Germany") AND the user should receive a list of upcoming events in that city.
+- Then their city should be changed to that city (i.e., “Berlin, Germany”)
+- And the user should receive a list of upcoming events in that city

 2. Show/Hide Event Details